-3 UW students who traveled to Wuhan, China, are being screened for the new coronavirus that originated there
+3 UW students who traveled to Wuhan, China, screened for the new coronavirus that originated there

 One student, who lives off campus, tested negative, according to the university’s email.
 The other two are still awaiting their test results as of Sunday evening; they live on campus but have moved to isolated housing until Public Health – Seattle & King County clears them.

-“They’ve been moved to some emergency units that we have available within our housing system,” said Victor Balta, a University of Washington spokesman, who said the university was operating “out of an abundance of caution.”
+“They’ve been moved to some emergency units that we have available within our housing system,” said Victor Balta, a University of Washington spokesman, who added that the university was operating with “an abundance of caution.”

 Public Health “anticipates most persons tested will not have the infection,” according to the university’s email.